-Okay, first things first: You're making a small 20-gram tin of lip balm here, so you'll need to get an empty lip-balm pot or buy some (you can get empty lip balm tins on Amazon, here).
+Okay, first things first: You're making a small 20-gram tin of lip balm here, so you'll need to get an empty lip-balm pot or buy some, like these Aluminum Jars ($7) from amazon.
 When it comes to making your own lip balm, you are going to be weighing out minute amounts of each ingredient (we're talking 0.04-gram tiny), so your usual kitchen scales won't be up to the job.
-We recommend the Smart Weigh Digital Pocket Scale (£8).
+We recommend the American Weigh Scales Pocket Scale ($9).
 You can guesstimate your weights, but Dallmeier cautions that if you've used more than 10 drops of essential oils, then you've gone too far!

 This recipe will fill a 20-gram lip balm tin.

 - 3 g. coconut oil

 - 2 g. sunflower oil